catalystcalifornia/fresnoripa/README.md

 Catalyst California completed this research project in collaboration with Fresno Building Healthy Communities (“FBHC”).
 It was guided by invaluable input from FBHC’s coalition partners and community members.
 Their perspectives and lived experiences are the driving force behind the data.

-The following individuals contributed to the data analysis and visualizations that show in up in the report:
+The following individuals contributed to the data analysis and visualizations in the report:

 * [Elycia Mulholland Graves, Catalyst California](https://github.com/elyciamg)
 * [Jennifer Zhang, Catalyst California](https://github.com/jzhang514)